pacomombano/ASD-ArduinoSmartDoor/README.md

 # ASD-ArduinoSmartDoor
-Experimental project: control unit powered by Arduino that permise to open/cloose a door via servo, based on the phototransistor's light detecting.
+Experimental project: control unit powered by Arduino that permise to open/cloose a door via servo, based on the phototransistor's ambient light detecting.